-Most standard home insurance policies come with limited coverage for water damage — and with extreme weather events making water damage more and more common (to the point that water has surpassed fire as the leading cause of home insurance claims), it’s important to find out how your own insurance policy would respond to a water claim.
+Homeowners who assume that flood coverage is included in their standard homeowner’s policy will be in for a rude awakening (and hefty out-of-pocket costs) should rain waters start to rise in their neighbourhood.
+Flood coverage often gets overlooked by homeowners until it’s too late.
+We strongly caution against skipping important supplemental coverages without carefully considering them.
+Most standard home insurance policies come with limited coverage for water damage.
+With extreme weather events making flood damage increasingly common (to the point that water has surpassed fire as the leading cause of home insurance claims), it’s crucial to determine how your insurance policy would respond to a water claim.

 We’re here to answer some common questions about water coverage.
-Note that specific coverages vary by location and by insurer, so reach out to your broker to find out what’s covered by your own policy and what additional coverage is available to you.
+Note that specific coverages vary by location and insurer.
+Ask your broker what your policy covers and what additional coverage is available.

-The good news is, depending on your location and your insurance carrier, you may be able to purchase additional coverage to protect you in the event of these increasingly common emergencies.
-Reach out to your licensed home insurance broker to confirm if additional coverage is available on your policy.
+The good news is that depending on your location and your insurance carrier, you may be able to purchase additional coverage to protect yourself in these increasingly common emergencies.

 While optional add-ons vary by insurance company and location, here are two of the more common water-related add-ons to discuss with your broker:

-Generally speaking, overland water coverage is designed to protect you from damage caused by excessive rain, overflowing rivers, spring run-off, and melting snow.
-It usually excludes damage caused by saltwater, including tidal waves, and tsunamis.
+Insurers refer to ground flooding as overland flooding.
+If the water touches the ground before entering your home, it’s overland flooding, and most home insurance policies don’t automatically provide coverage.
+Generally speaking, Overland water coverage protects you from sudden damage caused by excessive rain, overflowing rivers, spring run-off, and melting snow.
+It usually excludes damage by saltwater, including tidal waves and tsunamis.

 Tip: Installing a backwater valve can help minimize your risk of a sewer backup.